samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

 Find the subset of sequences that obey a given partial order.
 Sum their middle elements.

+The best way to do this would be to encode all the "comes before" relationships as edges in a graph and then check if the graph has loops, which we can do in linear time.
+But a simpler quadratic time solution is just to check if any of the "comes before" relationships in the sequence disobey the given partial order.

 ```R
 library(r2r)
 day5 <- function(pred_rules, seqs) {